 2. Schedule an interview

-Use the story template from the free ebook Boring2Brilliant to interview your story candidate.
+Use the story template from the the Resources section to interview your story candidate.
 Don’t forget to include how the person feels.

 3. Use a release form

 Be sure to secure permission to use the story in multiple ways.
 Download a sample here.

 4. Craft at least 3 versions of your story